 Because Intoxalock is a national company and has the largest installation center network of any provider, we can help you in any state.
 We would caution you to check with your monitoring authority to make sure you are allowed to drive out of state.
 You should also verify with the state you will be going to, to make sure they will recognize your restricted license.

 Your ignition interlock device works in all temperatures and climates.
-By putting your device into sleep mode, you can prevent your car battery from draining in colder temperatures.
+By putting your device into sleep mode (Intoxalock exclusive feature), you can prevent your car battery from draining in colder temperatures.
 It's also important to provide a few slow breaths directly into the handheld (without the mouthpiece) prior to pressing the black button to attempt an activation sample.
-Keeping your handheld insulated with an Intoxalock Sleeve purchased in My Account will also help to reduce the warm-up time for your device.
+For more information on how to handle your ignition interlock in cold weather, visit our Cold weather care blog post.

 If you get a new vehicle, contact Customer Service to schedule a vehicle switch appointment with your service center.
-Prior to doing so, you should check with your monitoring authority to confirm there isn't any paperwork or approval needed, prior to scheduling your appointment.
-To ensure you are prepared when contacting Intoxalock, please have the following pieces of information ready for the new vehicle: VIN number, year/make/model, registered owner, color & plate information.
+You’ll want to have the new vehicle’s VIN number, year/make/model, registered owner, color and plate information.

 Ignition interlock device pricing and billing

 The cost of ignition interlock devices vary by state, the type of vehicle you own and the features you are required to have.
 Generally, ignition interlocks cost between $60 and $90 a month.
 Learn more about Intoxalock’s affordable pricing, discounts and promotions, or Call us today to get the best value available in your state.
 Intoxalock representatives regularly evaluate the market to ensure we’re providing the best value.